Greater adjutant: Status and conservation

 Conservation measures have included attempts to breed them in captivity and to reduce fatalities to young at their natural nesting sites.
 Nearly 15% of the chicks are killed when they fall off the nests and die of starvation, so some conservationists have used nets positioned below the nests to prevent injuries to falling young.
 These fallen birds are then fed and raised in enclosures for about five months and then released to join their wild siblings.

 In Kamrup district, Assam, which is home to one of the few large colonies of greater adjutants, outreach efforts including cultural and religious programming, especially aimed at village women, have rallied residents to conserve the birds.
 The locals, who formerly regarded the birds as pests, now see the storks as special and take pride in protecting them and the trees in which they breed.
 Locals have even added prayers for the safety of the storks to hymns, and included stork designs to the motifs used in traditional weaving.
 Similar measures have been used with success in other parts of India where adjutants breed.

+Once regarded as a bird of ill omen, the endangered Greater adjutant has seen a shift in perception, gaining strong community support.
+Conservation efforts in Assam have helped stabilize and gradually increase its population.
+In 2007, biologist Purnima Devi Barman witnessed widespread habitat destruction in Dadra village.
+Her efforts later played a key role in mobilizing local communities to protect the species.